PerfCake/PerfCakeMavenPlugin/README.md

+This repository is __deprecated__, its content has been merged to the [main PerfCake repository](https://github.com/PerfCake/PerfCake).

 Maven plugin for PerfCake
 =========================
 Maven plugin which allows to run [PerfCake](http://www.perfcake.org) scenarion within Maven build.
 This makes perfomance test